Major Player Pre-Show by Holiday Mathis - Boston Herald - Go Tech Daily

 GEMINI (May 21 – June 21).
 You need help; someone has to help you.
 Everything is perfectly matched for you to build your pitch.
 Emphasize many benefits that will certainly come for you as an assistant.

 CANCER (June 22 – July 22).
 You will be happy to negotiate if you do it for the right reasons.
 The best thing is that other people’s contributions are worth it.
-However, you will regret any compromise made to please or please you.
+However, you will regret any compromise made to please or please.

 LEO (July 23 to August 22).
 Your spicy character makes you an exciting person to be around today, although there are always lines to walk and cross.
 Your tolerance for risk may be slightly higher than is good for you.